 Government agencies don’t just run amuck taking land from private citizens without reason.
 Rather, condemnation proceedings typically involve large-scale projects that have created a need for additional public space.
 Examples of these projects include:

 - Installation of high voltage transmission power lines

 - Expansion of a public roadway, Interstate, or other highway

 - Excavation for, and installation of, oil and gas pipelines

 - Building wind farms

 Our Fees In Condemnation Cases

 We generally represent property owners in condemnation proceedings on a contingent fee basis.
-Under this arrangement, the property owner incurs no cost and is assured the value of the original offer and a percentage of any increase over the original offer.
+Under this arrangement, the property owner incurs no up-front cost.
+The property owner is assured to receive the value of the government’s original offer.
+Our fees are derived from a percentage of any increase over that original offer.

 Contact An Experienced Texas Eminent Domain Lawyer